black women and girl with closed eyes in street

 • Help us empower the next generation of changemakers.
 October 15, 2025

-Help us empower the next generation of changemakers. dgoor Wed, 10/15/2025 - 17:11 The She is Not a Footnote fundraising campaign helps us power the vital programs, educational resources, and storytelling initiatives that will inspire and equip young women to break barriers and claim their place in history.
-Your gift will be matched 100% up to $25,000 […]
+Help us empower the next generation of changemakers. dgoor Wed, 10/15/2025 - 17:11 Thank you for supporting Caren Byrd's fundraiser!
+The She is Not a Footnote fundraising campaign helps us power the vital programs, educational resources, and storytelling initiatives that will inspire and equip young women to break barriers and claim their place in history.
+Your […]

 Article Perks